 The feet of baby rats and head compared to the mouse's body is much more significant.
 Mice generally have bellies with lighter colors, and their bodies are brown or light grey.

-Some rats, called house, wharf, water, sewer, or barn, get up to sixteen inches long.
-These giant rodents have blunt nose and thick, heavy bodies.
+Some rats, called houses, wharf, water, sewer, or barn, get up to sixteen inches long.
+These giant rodents have a blunt nose and thick, heavy bodies.

 Rat droppings are significantly thicker and bigger than mice droppings.